woodenworks/project-kraken/monsters/humanoids/Centaur Storykeeper.md

 - **Senses** passive Perception 13
 - **Challenge** 3 (700 XP) :: **Proficiency Bonus**  +2
 ___
-***Charge.*** If the centaur moves at least 10 feet in a straight line toward a target and then hits it with a melee weapon attack on the same turn, the attack deals an extra 3 (1d6) damage for every 10 feet moved.
+***Charge.*** If the storykeeper moves at least 10 feet in a straight line toward a target and then hits it with a melee weapon attack on the same turn, the attack deals an extra 3 (1d6) damage for every 10 feet moved.

 ### Actions
 ***Multiattack.*** The storykeeper makes two attacks, either twice with Ancient Song, or once with Whisper and once with Hooves.